klauskpm/workspace-odyssey/environments/README.md

 # Environments

-This project shows strategies to share environments variables across projects.
+This project shows how to use `ng-environmenter` to share the environemnt across projects.